trusktr/html-includes/README.md

 - CSS and JS both already have a way to organize code in separate files with `@import`, `<script type="module">` and `import`, and `<script>`.
 Now HTML would finally be up to par.

-# Use cases besides code organization

-- Organizing code without JavaScript so that a website still has essential functionality when JavaScript is disabled, still without needing frameworks or build tools.
+- Ability to organize code without JavaScript, so that a website still has essential functionality even when JavaScript is disabled, still without needing frameworks, build tools, or dynamic backends.

 # Future Benefits